andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 ### Division

-To divive, invert (the denominator fraction) and mulitply
+To divide, invert (the denominator fraction) and mulitply

 $$ \frac{P/Q}{R/S} = $$